cweber-vmw/vmware-blockchain-samples/vmbc-ethereum/README.md

 ### Permissioning
 Permissioning allows the blockchain administrator to restrict access to the blockchain to specific accounts.
 The following forms of permissioning are supported:
-- Read permissioning: Administrators restrict access to the blockchain via issuing certificates or JWT tokens to authenticated users/applications.
+- Read permissioning: Administrators restrict access to the blockchain and grant access by issuing certificates or JWT tokens to authenticated users/applications.
 Only users/applications who present a valid certificate/token will be granted access to the blockchain.
 - Write permissioning: This feature uses a pre-deployed Permissioning Smart Contract.
 Users who both have read access and have been granted write access via the permissioning smart contract, can write to or deploy contracts on the blockchain.

 Note: Both forms of permissioning are disabled by default, and everyone has both read and write access to the blockchain.
 You must enable these features before deploying VMware Blockchain for Ethereum.
 For details, see [Permissioning](https://github.com/vmware-samples/vmware-blockchain-samples/blob/eth-doc/vmbc-ethereum/permissioning/README.md).